DSpace/xoai/README.md

 What is XOAI?

-XOAI is an OAI-PMH Java Toolkit developed by [Lyncode]: http://www.lyncode.com "Lyncode Web and Mobile development".
+XOAI is an OAI-PMH Java Toolkit developed by [Lyncode](http://www.lyncode.com "Lyncode Web and Mobile development").
 XOAI contais common Java classes allowing to easily implement OAI-PMH data and service providers.

 - - -